theburningmonk/Whack_A_Meng/README.md

 What-A-Mole style mini-game centred around characters from the MMORPG [Here Be Monsters](http://apps.facebook.com/herebemonsters).

-For those unfamiliar with **Here Be Monsters**, the protagonist is `Meng the Terrible`, a baddie from the Nanjing storyline.
+For those unfamiliar with **Here Be Monsters**, the antagonist is `Meng the Terrible`, a baddie from the Nanjing storyline.

 Your task is simple - whack him whenever he pokes his head out of the rabbit hole!